DickJudith/alx-system_engineering_devops/0x00-shell_basics/README.md

-Display all filess including hidden . files
+Display user and group ID